jbharter/FlashCache/README.md

             }
         });

-        test.poll() // != "fancy func" --> poll pops the lest computationally expensive element in the cache
+        test.poll() // != "fancy func" --> poll pops the least computationally expensive element in the cache

 ```